cloudscript-technology/k8s-monitoring-app/README.md

 docker-compose up -d
 ```

-This will start:
+This will start the monitoring application.
-- PostgreSQL database
-- The monitoring application

 ### Build the Application